What Is Inhalant Withdrawal?

 |Days 3-7||Over the next two to five days, most physical symptoms begin to fade.
 However, psychological symptoms often remain strong during this time.
 Depression may set in, and anxiety and insomnia will likely persist.
 In most cases, psychosis and hallucinations fade quickly.|

 |Days 8+||Over the next few weeks, most symptoms continue to fade until they’re nonexistent.
 Depression and cravings may linger as the user’s body continues to readjust.
 It may take a month or two for these symptoms to go away completely.|

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

-The inhalant withdrawal process can be physically and mentally taxing, putting recovering users at risk for relapse.
+The Inhalant withdrawal process can be both physically and mentally taxing, putting recovering users at risk for relapse.
 To prevent relapse, it is recommended that patients detox in a drug treatment center under the supervision of experienced medical professionals.

-While there are no medications specifically designated to help alleviate the symptoms of inhalant withdrawal, but doctors may recommend medications to help with nausea, sleeplessness, depression, and anxiety.
-Because inhalant drugs have adverse short-term and long-term effects on the body, usage is not tapered off.
+While there are no medications specifically designated to help alleviate the symptoms of Inhalant withdrawal, doctors may recommend medications to help with nausea, sleeplessness, depression, and anxiety.
+Because Inhalant drugs have adverse short-term and long-term effects on the body, usage is not tapered off.
 Instead, patients must quit immediately upon entering a program.

-Getting treatment at an inpatient or outpatient treatment center will give inhalant users their best chance at becoming sober.
-Treatment for inhalant addiction typically starts with medical detox, followed by various therapies to change the underlying thoughts and behaviors that led to the addiction.
-Support groups often play a large role throughout the treatment process, as well as after rehab.
+Getting treatment at an inpatient or outpatient treatment center will give Inhalant users a break from the day-to-day routine that’s sustained their current use disorder.
+Treatment for Inhalant addiction typically starts with medical detox, followed by various therapies to change the underlying thoughts and behaviors that led to the addiction.
+Support groups often play a large role throughout the treatment process, as well as after rehab comes to an end.